 A DNG file is an alternative to the many different versions of raw files offered by the many different camera manufacturers.
 The name, DNG, is shorthand for – Digital Negative.

-Although the DNG file was invented by Adobe, they offer it as public domain software and it is being handed over to the ISO (International Standards Organisation).
+Although Adobe invented the DNG file, they offer it as public domain software, and it is being handed over to the ISO (International Standards Organisation).
 Some camera manufacturers do shoot the DNG file as their native raw file: Pentax; Ricoh; Casio; Leica; Samsung and Hasselblad are some examples.
 However, even if your camera does not offer the ability to shoot DNG natively, you can still convert a raw file to a DNG file within some Adobe applications.
-Lightroom and Adobe Bridge offer the ability to batch convert many raw files at once, and for those who do not own Lightroom or Bridge, Adobe offers a free download of their DNG batch converter.
-The Adobe DNG converter is a free application that allows you to convert raw files to DNG files with ease, even if it can be a slow process.
+Lightroom and Adobe Bridge offer the ability to batch convert many raw files at once, and for those who do not own Lightroom or Bridge, Adobe provides a free download of their DNG batch converter.
+The Adobe DNG Converter is a free application that allows you to convert raw files to DNG files with ease, even if it can be a slow process.
 A good excuse for a coffee while the conversion takes place.

 Advantages of the DNG file format.

 This is a list of some, but not all, of the advantages of converting raw files to DNG files.

 - Longevity – I do not doubt that we will all be able to process our existing raw files for the next few years with current software.
 But, what happens when things move on so much that those raw files are too old to be supported by future versions of software packages?
 This is where the DNG file comes in.
 The DNG format is open source and will be developed well into the future.
 The Kodak raw file format is no longer supported by any application and should serve as a warning.

 - Portability – The DNG file contains all the information about the file, including adjustments.
 There is no need to find and include the sidecar xmp file when you are sharing your raw files.
 This makes converting to a DNG file extremely useful if you are handing your file off for retouching.